retrosnob/retrosnob.github.io/pythonbook.md

 This works ok.
 The print function can print types other than strings.

+---
 `print("Fred is" + str(age) + "years old.")`
 > Fred is 15 years old.

-This works ok because we have converted the integer to a string using the `str` function before we concatenated it.
+This works ok because we have converted the integer to a string using the `str` function before we concatenated it. **This is used in the GCSE and *must* be used when the question tells you to use concatenation.**

+---
 `print("Fred is {} years old.".format(age)`
 > Fred is 15 years old.

 This works ok.
 More information about this is given later in the chapter. **This is heavily used in the GCSE**.

+---
 `print(f"Fred is {age} years old.")`
 > Fred is 15 years old.